Miasmus1/weather-app-public/README.md

-# weather-app
+# the.weather

-## Optimized For Chromium based browsers (Chrome, Edge...), Firefox browser will have issue on some effects.
+#### Optimized For Chromium based browsers (Chrome, Edge...), Firefox browser will have issue on some effects.

 #### Project setup